tyiannak/amvoc/README.md

 ```

-In order to compare the detected vocalizations with the actual ones,
+In order to compare the e.g. online detected vocalizations with the actual ones,
 the user should run the syllables_comp.py:

 ```